-The Group validation policy and associated standards define the Group's validation framework, and capture the requirements of the PRA Rulebook and relevant EU regulations.
+The Group validation policy and associated standards define the Group's validation framework and capture the requirements of the PRA Rulebook, Supervisory Statements, and Statements of Policy.
 The framework requires an annual validation cycle for the Group's partial internal model (the Internal Model).
-This has been performed in relation to the production of the SCR as at 31 December 2023.
-The objective is to produce a robust, proportionate and demonstrably complete approach to validation overseen by the Group Chief Risk Officer.
+This has been performed in relation to the production of the SCR as at 31 December 2024.
+The objective is to produce a robust, proportionate and demonstrably complete approach to validation overseen by the Group CRO.